 The ferns could be Neuropteris or Pecopteris, and I am leaning towards Pecopteris.

 An interesting story I found recently focuses on the origin of coal.
 It appeared on Earth due to a complete lack of things that ate wood.
-Without something consuming the wood, all of the stored energy in the tree stayed on the ground and turned into the coal we see today.
+Without something consuming the wood, all the stored energy in the tree stayed on the ground and turned into the coal we see today.

 The Fantastically Strange Origin of Most Coal on Earth by National Geographic.

-Below you will find a gallery of Pennsylvanian fern fossils from Western Pennsylvania.
+Below, you will find a gallery of Pennsylvanian fern fossils from Western Pennsylvania.